No-Name-Yet-Exist/Conceptual-Topology/README.md

-# 概念位相論 / Conceptual Topology
+# 概念位相論 / Conceptual Topology As Conceptual Topos
 ### Category Theory × Semantics x Philosophy
 Conceptual Topology mainly analyzes how words, concepts, and meanings are structured and transformed, using tools from category theory and vector semantics such as word2vec.